plasne/openid-connect/implementation.md

 ### Local

-Generally you need to specify local environment variables (this will also work in App Service Configuration) for each service to let the system know what to pull from Azure App Configuration.
+The settings below are commonly set as environment variables and their values determined before the optional Azure App Configuration is called for additional settings.

+-   PROXY - This solution uses REST APIs to communicate with Azure services.
+If you require a proxy to access HTTPS endpoints, then you should set this value.
+You can also use HTTP_PROXY or HTTPS_PROXY.

--   AUTH_TYPE - This can be either "mi" (default) or "app".
+-   AUTH_TYPE (default: mi) - This can be either "mi" (default) or "app".
 If set to "mi", the AuthChooser will use a Managed Identity (or failback to use az CLI when running locally) every time it needs an access_token.
 If set to "app", the AuthChooser will use an application service principal (the application created in the above section).

--   AUTH_TYPE_CONFIG - Generally, you just need to use AUTH_TYPE which applies to everything, but if you needed a different method for accessing Azure Configuration, you can specify it specifically.

--   AUTH_TYPE_VAULT - Generally, you just need to use AUTH_TYPE which applies to everything, but if you needed a different method for accessing Azure Key Vault, you can specify it specifically.

--   AUTH_TYPE_GRAPH - Generally, you just need to use AUTH_TYPE which applies to everything, but if you needed a different method for accessing the Microsoft Graph, you can specify it specifically.

 -   APPCONFIG_RESOURCE_ID - This is the Resource ID of the App Configuration instance.
 You can get this from the Properties tab of the App Configuration resource in the Azure portal. (ex. /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/pelasne-auth-sample/providers/Microsoft.AppConfiguration/configurationStores/pelasne-auth-config)